asterinas/asterinas/docs/src/ostd/README.md

 network protocols,
-and device drivers (e.g., Virtio drivers) have been implemented in safe Rust by leveraging the Framework.
+and device drivers (e.g., Virtio drivers) have been implemented in safe Rust by leveraging OSTD.

-Adopting a minimalist philosophy, the Framework has a small codebase.
+Adopting a minimalist philosophy,
+OSTD has a small codebase.
-At its core lies the `aster-frame` crate, currently encompassing about 10K lines of code
+At its core lies the `ostd` crate, currently encompassing about 10K lines of code
 ---a figure that is even smaller than those of many microkernels.
-As the Framework evolves,
+As OSTD evolves,
 its codebase will expand,
 albeit at a relatively slow rate in comparison to the OS services layered atop it.

-The Framework's efficiency is measurable through the performance metrics of its APIs and the system calls of Asterinas Kernel.
+OSTD's efficiency is measurable through the performance metrics of its APIs and the system calls of Asterinas Kernel.
 No intrinsic limitations have been identified within Rust